Credit Card Processing

 Merchant Statement: A Guide on How to Read a Merchant Processing Statement

-Your merchant statement may be overwhelming.
+Merchant statements can be overwhelming.
 This article includes a guide that identifies the various aspects of a merchant statement, such as identifying information, price models, discount methods, processing fees, and chargebacks.

 What is a Merchant Statement?